-I’ve never had a gluten-free pizza crust taste like this before, and it’s all thanks to Caputo Gluten-Free Flour.
-In this post, I’ll show you how I used Caputo Fioreglut gluten free flour to make a chewy, crusty and authentic Italian gluten-free pizza.
+I’ve never had a gluten-free pizza crust taste like this before, and it’s thanks to Caputo Gluten Free Flour.
+In this post, I’ll show you how I used Caputo Fioreglut gluten-free flour to make a chewy, crusty, and authentic Italian gluten-free pizza.
 This post contains affiliate links.
 Please see my disclosures.

 I have a confession to make.
 I haven’t had a memorable, out-of-this-world gluten-free pizza in a long time.

 The one time I remember having an amazing pizza was in Paris at Little Nonna, a 100% dedicated gluten-free Italian restaurant.
-The pizza there was memorable, and during our weekend in Paris, we went back to Little Nonna’s for gluten-free pizza twice.
+The pizza there was memorable, and during our weekend in Paris, we returned to Little Nonna’s for gluten-free pizza twice.

 Caputo Gluten-Free Flour Ingredients

-Before I get into how I made this delicious gluten-free pizza crust, I must first tell you that Caputo’s gluten-free flour contains a controversial ingredient.
-It contains wheat starch.
+Before I get into how I made this delicious gluten-free pizza crust, I must tell you that Caputo’s Fioreglut gluten-free flour contains a controversial ingredient, wheat starch.

-But before you write off this flour blend, you must know that wheat starch, when labeled “gluten free,” is 100% gluten free.
+Before you write off this flour blend, you must know that wheat starch, when labeled “gluten-free,” is 100 percent gluten-free.
 The protein (gluten) is separated from the starch.
-The starch is gluten free.
+The starch that remains is gluten-free.
 The protein is not.